The Potential of Theralase®'s Anti-Cancer Therapy ("ACT")

 Theralase®is currently evaluating the lead PDC, TLD-1433 in a pivotal clinical study, Study II.

-A list of select scientific publications that give a robust overview of the effects of TLD-1433 and Rutherrin® seen in pre-clinical and clinical models is provided in our Research area.
+A list of select scientific publications that give a robust overview of the effects of TLD-1433 and Rutherrin® seen in pre-clinical and clinical studies is provided in our Research section.

 GlioBlastoma Multiforme ("GBM")